-The President must approve all new positions or changes to existing position descriptions.
+The President and/or his designee must approve all new positions or changes to existing position descriptions.
 Vacant positions to be filled may be posted internally and if necessary posted externally.
 The immediate supervisor, the President, any manager or director within CEFIA and/or any person the President designates, may be involved in the interview selection process.
 The President has the ultimate responsibility for appointing the candidate to the position.